 PHYSICAL DEMANDS AND WORK ENVIRONMENT: Work is generally performed indoors in a courtroom and office environment.
 Work requirements include the ability to input information and data into a computer format and to operate various office equipment and phones and engage in oral conversation and presentations.
-May, if directed and able, be required to lift of move thirty (30) pound objects such as boxes.
-May on occasion be required to perform all essential functions offsite.
-Occasionally, must be able to interact with members of the public who are extremely upset and, at times, threatening.
+May, if directed and able, be required to lift or move thirty